 - A set of consistent practices is being collectively pushed into the community (via the CXPA of course 😉

-- VOC programs, journey mapping become standard process.
+- Voice of Customer (VOC) programs, journey mapping become standard process.

 - Close loop systems are in place to re-contact customers and learn.